 Crosspointe took a moment to think.
 The group was weird — they had no thematic ties or common philosophies.
 There were no uniform changes to tie them all together.
 There were none of those little touches that said ‘we’re a new group.’
 And they were all second tier except for Bandolier, who was eternally stuck in the third tier thanks to a bad financial history with the Service.

 This was an ad-hoc group, and it was too expensive to be random.
 Crooks at these tiers didn’t form ad-hoc groups – if they teamed up, it was deliberately.
 That meant the villains were probably hired individually, and that meant this group didn’t have a group discount to bring down the cost.
 Between the villains, the henches, and the gear, this was well financed.

 Code finished, packet sent.
 Now Crosspointe just had to wait it out.
-She considered priority targets while waiting for Justice Wing proper to show.
-Bandolier was the veteran — not to mention the closest in training and style to Crosspointe herself.
+They considered priority targets while waiting for Justice Wing proper to show.
+Bandolier was the veteran — not to mention the closest in training and style to Crosspointe themself.
 But Bandolier and Damselfly were all business except where their respective nemeses were involved.
 Barricade was excitable and liked breaking things, but didn’t hurt people just to hurt people.
 Lapis and Lazuli were thieves and support, not combat or assassins.
 They wanted stuff, not murder charges.

 And then there was Billhook.
 Sweet, kind, utterly psychotic Billhook.